Arboco/obsidian-tools/conifg-examples/the-key.md

 - agenda: Corresponds to -a flag, sorts keys after priority and date similiar to the agenda in  emacs.
 The agenda key consists of priority, year and uniquifier (optional)`(S-A-B-C-D-E-F)_yyyy-mm-dd_(uniquifier)`.
 The agenda key must be unique and exist only once in the system.
 - key_cleared: How many times you have cleared this key.
 Can be sorted with with -c flag.
 - key_favorite: Give the key a personal rating.
 Can be sorted by the value with the -f flag.
+- skip: Put in either Question, Inspiration, Task, Wiki or Combined to skip directly to the pool you know you want instead of going trough the select menu
 ## Card Pool increasers
 - links: use obsidian link to include those notes in the pool
 - tags: use tags to include those notes in the pool
 - string: includes all notes that have that particular string in a line.
 The most powerful application of this is being able to use pretty much any yaml property now to add files.
 Add each string in a separate line with the property name incrementing like seen in the example
+- regex: like string but uses ripgrep -P sensitive regex
 - cardstring: adds cards based on string contained within cards
 - family: the-pool related option, include the parent, children or siblings of the note where the key resides in
 - c-tags: files must contain each of those tags, requires 2 tags a minimum and works with up to 3